Judge Turpin: Synopsis

 In Bond's play and its subsequent adaptations by Stephen Sondheim and Tim Burton, Judge Turpin has Benjamin Barker arrested and sent to a penal colony in Australia in order to have Barker's wife, Lucy, to himself.
 Lucy is heartbroken by this and becomes a recluse, refusing to leave her home.
 Judge Turpin continuously pursues her, sending her flowers every day.
 He sends his henchman, Beadle Bamford, to summon her to his home, "blaming himself for her dreadful plight." where he hosts a masquerade ball.
 He then rapes Lucy, and she attempts to kill herself by drinking poison.
 She survives but goes insane, forced to live as a beggar in the streets.
 Turpin then adopts the Barkers' infant daughter, Johanna, and raises her as his ward.
 He keeps her locked away from the world and spies on her through a peephole in her wall.
 When Johanna turns sixteen, Turpin asks for her hand in marriage.
 She turns him down, to his bafflement.
-When he catches Anthony Hope looking at Johanna, he has him beaten and threatens to kill him if he ever returns.
+When he catches Anthony Hope looking at Johanna, he has the beadle threaten to kill him if he ever returns by snapping a bird's neck and saying "get the gist of it friend. next time it'll be your neck".

 On Bamford's advice, he goes for a shave at Sweeney Todd's barber shop in order to win over Johanna; unaware that Todd is in fact Benjamin Barker, returned from Australia and seeking revenge.
 Todd is about to cut Turpin's throat when he is interrupted by Anthony, who reveals Johanna's plan to escape.
 Turpin promptly returns home and finds that Johanna is smitten with Anthony.
 He sends her away to an asylum, planning to keep her there until she agrees to marry him.

 Turpin receives a letter claiming that Johanna has repented, unaware that the letter is part of a trap laid by Todd.
 Following the letter's direction, he goes back to Todd's shop, where he is persuaded to let Todd shave him again.
 Turpin realizes Todd's true identity, and Todd successfully slits his throat and drops him down a chute leading to Todd's accomplice Mrs. Lovett's basement, where he bleeds to his death.